NO Student Ministry (Due to Kids Camp)

 4. Who oversees Redeemer Students?

-JT Stead is the Student and Outreach Pastor for Redeemer Church.
-He has been leading this ministry since June of 2017, helping it grow and flourish through teaching and shepherding the students' hearts towards Christ.
-Alongside him, works his Administrative Assistant, Keziah Rynne, to help manage events and communicate with families involved in the ministry.
+Pastor Gabe Whittaker has recently taken over the Students ministry from Pastor JT Stead, who has moved to our Equipping ministry.
+Now Pastor Gabe heads up our ministry, helping it grow and flourish through teaching and shepherding the students' hearts towards Christ.
+Alongside him, works his intern over junior high ministry, Daniel Ekberg, and his Administrative Assistant, Keziah Rynne, to help manage events and communicate with families involved in the ministry.

 5. Does the youth group provide outside events?